Cedarwood Essential Oil Uses, Benefits And More Explained

-Ironically, most Cedarwood oil is not derived from true Cedar trees.
+Ironically, most Cedarwood Essential Oil is not derived from true Cedar trees.
 Rather it comes from a variety of Juniper and Cypress trees.
-Originally, the majority of Cedar oil was produced directly from the Lebanese Cedar tree.
+Originally, the majority of Cedarwood Essential Oil was produced directly from the Lebanese Cedar tree.
 However, over time, their number diminished significantly and production had to stop as the tree’s numbers began dwindling.
-One of the more commonly utilized true Cedar trees for oil production these days is the Cedrus atlantica which is native to Northern parts of Africa.
+One of the more commonly utilized true Cedarwood trees for oil production these days is the Cedrus atlantica which is native to Northern parts of Africa.

 The oil is distilled from the foliage of the tree as well as the root, parts of the wood and even the bark.
 The most common mode of distillation is steam distillation.
 This produces the cleanest and purest natural extract.
 This method allows the phytochemicals and nutrients to remain intact and results in a high-grade oil.

 Before using any essential oil, it is imperative that you find out how it was distilled, as certain distillation processes are not suitable for use on the surface of your skin and may contain leftover traces of chemicals that could be absorbed into the bloodstream and cause other, internal issues.

 Cedarwood Essential Oil can do a lot to benefit your scalp and hair health.
 It is a favorite of aromatherapists for its ability to help strengthen hair and revitalize hair growth.
 This works for both men and women and can be used in a variety of ways.
 You can dilute it with a carrier oil or mix it with your shampoo or conditioner.